-You can go to any physician, dentist, chiropractor, optometrist, psychologist, physical therapist or any other care provider who's registered or licensed in Saskatchewan during your initial visit.
+You can go to any physician, dentist, chiropractor, optometrist, psychologist, physical therapist or any other health-care provider who's registered or licensed in Saskatchewan during your initial visit.
 However, once your claim is accepted you are required to go to health-care providers approved by the WCB.
+Tell your health-care provider that your injury happened at work.
+They'll bill the WCB directly.